Learn how to make peppermint bark with this simple recipe. Serve it during the holidays or give it as gifts.

 What is one of your favorite holiday treats?
 Share and leave a comment below!

-Our Baking Essential List:
+Our Baking Essential List

-- For baking casseroles, we use Glass Baking Dishes.
-I especially like the dishes with lids so leftovers can be transferred straight to the fridge.
+- We use Glass Baking Dishes for baking casseroles.
+I especially like the dishes with lids because leftovers can be transferred straight to the fridge.

-- Silicone Kitchenware is my favorite because they don't scratch my cookware and are super easy to clean!
+- Silicone Kitchenware is my favorite because they don't scratch my cookware and is easy to clean!

-- To prepare all of those ingredients a Glass Cutting Board is a must.
+- A Glass Cutting Board is a must to prepare all of those ingredients.
 We even keep ours on our counter at all times.

 - This Knife Set will also become your favorite!
-They cut beautifully and with the hollow design of the knife, food doesn't stick to the blade.
+The knives cut beautifully, and the hollow design prevents food from sticking to the blade.

 Jamie